auth0-extensions/auth0-deploy-extensions/README.md

 ### Deployment

+Deployment artifacts are automatically generated when a git tag (or a github release) is created with the `v*` format.
+These artifacts are stored on the circle build job.
+These can then be downloaded and uploaded via the Extensions Deployer Tool.

 Since this is a monorepo, there are now 2 parts, the UI and the webtasks.
 The UI is shared by each individual webtask and is deployed seperately and manually.

 ```
 npm run build
 ```

 The output will be in the `/dist` directory.
 The root will contain the UI files and each extension will have its own directory.
 If updating an extension without a change on the client, use the deploy tool to deploy only the bundle (no need to upload the client files).

 If the client has been updated, the version number needs to be updated here: https://github.com/auth0-extensions/auth0-deploy-extensions/blob/master/package.json#L78